alarm-redist/fifty-states/analyses/KY_cd_2000/doc_KY_cd_2000.md

 ### Algorithmic Constraints
-We enforce a maximum population deviation of X.X%.
+We enforce a maximum population deviation of 0.5%.

 ## Data Sources
 Data for Kentucky comes from the [ALARM Project's update](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/ZV5KF3) to [The Record of American Democracy](https://road.hmdc.harvard.edu/).

 ## Pre-processing Notes
-No manual pre-processing decisions were necessary.
+To preserve the cores of prior districts, we merge all precincts which are more than two precincts away from a district border, under the 1990 plan.
+Precincts in counties which are split by existing district boundaries are merged only within their county.

 ## Simulation Notes
 We sample 10,000 districting plans for Kentucky across 5 independent runs of the SMC algorithm.